Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Stealth

   * Doing things without people noticing, including their pockets.
+May be used for disguises.

 * Tactics